aon1/node-api-sequelize-v2/README.md

 # node-api-sequelize

-boilerplate api with sequelize
+boilerplate api with sequelize (mysql), jsonwebtoken and joi validation

 ### Installation
     npm install

-#### Creating new models
+### Steps to create an endpoint

+#### Create a file with the name of your new endpoint on the following folders

- - create model file on app/models
+ - create model file on app/models/foo
- - create router file on app/router
+ - create router file on app/router/foo
- - create controller file on app/controllers
+ - create controller file on app/controllers/foo
+ - create validation file on app/validators/foo

+#### Generate migration file(s)

 ```
 node_modules/.bin/sequelize migration:create --name=create-<model name>
 ```

-Edit created migration file on database/migrations
+#### Edit migration file on database/migrations

+#### Run migrate command to create table(s)

 ```
 node_modules/.bin/sequelize db:migrate
 ```

-On app/router/index.js, add the following lines to include the new route
+#### On app/router/index.js, add the following lines to include the new route

 ```
-const newRoute = require('./<file you created on 1st step>');
+const foo = require('./foo');

-router.use('/<new endpoint>', newRoute);
+router.use('/foo', foo);
 ```

-This route will be available on http://localhost:3000/api/newRoute
+This route will be available on http://localhost:3000/api/foo

 #### Run project
 ```